Frequently Asked Questions

 Whenever feasible, the line will follow property lines or existing infrastructure.
 Land agents will work with landowners on route placement during the landowner consultation phase.

-The project will acquire a 200’ ROW from landowners along the proposed route.
+The project will acquire a 200’ right-of-way from landowners along the proposed route.
 Additionally, the project will acquire Additional Temporary Workspace (ATWS) as needed for construction.

-Yes, all topsoil, up to 12 inches, or topsoil to depth of cultivation, whichever is greater, will be stripped and segregated.
+Yes, all topsoil up to 12 inches or depth of cultivation (whichever is greater) will be stripped and segregated.

 Reseeding will occur in compliance with the Natural Resources Conservation Service (NRCS).
 Landowners will also have the option to provide a specified seed mix.